msprev/panzer/README.md

                 'pdf_output': False,       # if pandoc will write a .pdf 'read':       str(),       # reader
                 'write':      str(),       # writer
-                'template':   str(),
-                'filter':     list(),
                 'options'    : { 'r': dict(), 'w': dict() }
             }
         }

-    `filter` and `template` list filters and template set via the command line (via `--filter` and `--template` options).

-    `options` contains the remaining command line options with which pandoc is called.
+    `options` contains the command line options with which pandoc is called.
 It consists of two separate dictionaries.
 The dictionary under the `'r'` key contains all pandoc options pertaining to reading the source documents to the AST.
 The dictionary under the `'w'` key contains all pandoc options pertaining to writing the AST to the output document.

 Scripts read the json message above by deserialising json input on stdin.